Patch is open from 9am to 4pm

 We grow all varieties of pumpkins.
 Green, pink, yellow, flat, round, bumpy, giant, wee tiny ones, and of course the orange ones!
 Decorative gourds, sunflowers, and squashes of all kinds for cooking.
 We also have a huge selection of carving kits and holiday items for sale.

 We recommend wearing comfortable closed-toed shoes that you don't mind getting dirty.
 No high heels.
 Wagons are available on a first come basis.
 You are welcome to use them to carry pumpkins to the car, but we ask that you please return them back to the farm.
+We strongly recommend that you bring your own cart this year.
 Please do not let your children (adults or service animals) sit in the wagons, they flip over easily and your child could get injured.

 Mahalo for supporting local agriculture!
 Have fun!